Everything you need to know about Child Counseling

 In contrast, a client may seek out therapy for deeper problems such as bereavement or abuse, that can’t be resolved quickly.
 In these cases therapy might take months or even years to work through and move forward.

 In many circumstances our clinicians utilize a cognitive-behavioral approach to counseling.
 This is a solution-focused method.
-In these cases clients may be seen once per week for 45-50 minutes over the course of three to six months.
+In these cases clients may be seen once per week over the course of three to six months.

 What are the costs of child counseling?